-Numbness can occur along a single nerve in one hand or in both hands.
+Numbness can happen along a single nerve in one hand or both hands.

-Hand numbness can be caused by damage, irritation, or compression of a nerve or a branch of a nerve in your arm and wrist.
+Hand numbness may be caused by damage, irritation, or compression of a nerve or a branch of a nerve in your arm and wrist.

-Diseases affecting the peripheral nerves, such as diabetes, also can cause numbness.
-However, diabetes usually causes numbness in the feet first.
+Diseases that affect the peripheral nerves, such as diabetes, also can cause numbness.
+But diabetes usually causes numbness in the feet first.

-Uncommonly, numbness may be caused by problems in your brain or spinal cord.
-When this happens, arm or hand weakness or loss of function also occurs.
-Numbness alone isn't usually associated with potentially dangerous disorders, such as strokes or tumors.
+It is not common for hand numbness to be caused by issues in the brain or spinal cord.
+When this happens, weakness or trouble using your arm or hand also happens.
+Numbness alone usually isn't linked to conditions that could be dangerous, such as strokes or tumors.

-Your doctor needs detailed information about your symptoms to diagnose the cause of numbness.
-A variety of tests may be needed to confirm the cause before treatment can begin.
+Your healthcare professional needs detailed information about your symptoms to diagnose the cause of numbness.
+You may need several different tests to confirm the cause of your numbness before treatment can begin.

 Possible causes of numbness in one or both of your hands include:

-It's important to determine the cause of hand numbness.
-If numbness persists or spreads to other parts of your body, consult your health care provider.
+If numbness persists or spreads to other parts of your body, consult your healthcare professional.

 Treatment of numbness in your hands depends on the cause.

-Begins suddenly, particularly if you also have weakness or paralysis, confusion, trouble talking, dizziness, or a sudden, very bad headache.
+Begins suddenly, especially if you also have weakness or paralysis, confusion, trouble talking, dizziness, or a sudden, very bad headache.